parzh/iso4217/README.md

 # @iso4217/json: File "@iso4217/json/data-grouped-by-currency-code.json" is built successfully
 ```

-Note, that some groupings don't include particular currencies, – for the most part, exotic ones.
-For example, Antarctica does not have any universal currency, and the XML file doesn't have `<Ccy>` tag for it.
-Therefore, Antarctica won't appear anywhere in the "grouped by currency code" file.
-However, it will appear in "grouped by country name" file, since "ANTARCTICA" is considered a country name by [maintainers][2] of the XML file.
+### Generating `data-grouped-by-*.json` files manually

-Also note, that to manually build the files after the package is already installed (in case you forgot to set up environment variables, for example), after properly setting the environment, you should then either run `npm i` / `npm ci`, or run `node_modules/@iso4217/json/build-grouped-by-data-files.js` file with Node.JS executable (`node`); usually it looks like this:
+To manually build the files after the package is already installed (in case you forgot to set up environment variables, for example), after properly setting the environment, you should then either run `npm i` / `npm ci`, or run `node_modules/@iso4217/json/build-grouped-by-data-files.js` file with Node.JS executable (`node`).
+This file then reads the relevant environment variables and generates all the necessary `data-grouped-by-*.json` files.

+This might look like this:

 ```sh
 # (using bash syntax)